waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

 scripts are done and have completed their work before shutting down the system.
 Check log files for all scripts always.

+[^1]:  More about this below.

+Note to myself:

+Managing custom output
+To make the custom output feature operational, you only need to copy the default templates into the corresponding subdirectory of the database:

+cp -pR "templates" "db/"

 Wael K. Hammoudeh

-August 2nd / 2023
+August 18/2023

-[^1]:  More about this below.